schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

 was reserved for future subnetting after deployment of more capable routing protocols.  [@!RFC1466], [@!RFC1518], [@!RFC1519]

-By 1995, the implementation of subnetting for "Class A" addresses was sufficiently buggy that the IANA began a global experiment by allocating 256 subnetted Class A addresses to *every* existing address space user, and encouraging them to be used to verify correct operation of their gateways and hosts.  [@!RFC1797] Even in 1996, [@!RFC2036] described that large parts of the Internet could not correctly subnet Class A addresses.
+By 1995, the implementation of subnetting for "Class A" addresses proved sufficiently buggy that the IANA began a global experiment by allocating 256 subnetted Class A addresses to *every* existing address space user, and encouraging them to be used to verify correct operation of their gateways and hosts, in [@!RFC1797].
+Even in 1996, [@!RFC2036] described that large parts of the Internet could not correctly subnet Class A addresses.